walkeknow/reflections/README.md

 # reflections

-A simple Q & A style guide for beginners to use GitHub effectively.
+A simple Q & A style guide for beginners to use Git & GitHub effectively.